 One thing I know, however, is how I did it myself.
-3 years ago, I knew nothing of electronics or assembly language.
+2 years before I began working on Collapse OS, I knew nothing of electronics or assembly language.
 I was a regular web developer.
-2 years later, Collapse OS was born.
 I don't know how you can ramp up your skills, but maybe knowing how I did will help you.

 That's a lot of "talking about myself", but I don't know how else to present that information and I believe that some of that information will be useful to some, so here we go.